genenju/KeywordLineFilter-kwlf/README.md

 ```
 echo "hello, world, welcome to github!
 Today is 2024-10-01.
 The weather is sunny." |./kwlf  -r."[0-9]{4}-[0-9]{2}-[0-9]{2}"
 ```
 The output should be: "hello, world, welcome to github!
 Today is **2024-10-01**.
 The weather is sunny.".
-The date part should be highlighted.
+The date part will be highlighted.

 ### Exclusion Filtering
 By default, a string containing a keyword or matching a regular expression is considered to satisfy one of the rules.